 Care and Harvest

 Water your newly planted chives well, and place the pot in an area that gets at least six hours of sun daily.

-You may begin harvesting chives when the blades grow to be at least 6 inches tall.
-Be sure to leave at least two inches of the plant intact; the blades will rapidly grow longer again.
+You may begin harvesting chives when the blades grow to be at least six inches tall.
+Be sure to leave at least two inches of the plant intact – the blades will rapidly grow longer again.

 You might want to plant two or three pots of chives, so that when you harvest one, the others are still growing and will be ready when you need them.

-Chives make an attractive centerpiece in a container planted with a variety of herbs, such as mint and oregano, for example.
+Chives make an attractive centerpiece in a container planted with a variety of herbs.

 Some gardeners opt to let one pot of chives go to flower, as the plant produces attractive round, purple flower heads that are also edible.